okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ### Setting up Apollo Client

 In the front end, how do we wrap our `React` application with helpers from the Apollo library?

+The React app will have an Apollo Provider that talks back and forth with the Apollo Store.
+That in turn will talk to the GraphQL Server.